jerdog/streamlining-devex-revealhugo/content/_index.md

 ### Interoperability

 {{% note %}}
 Concurrently, interoperability ensures seamless integration across diverse toolsets, fostering flexibility in development environments.
-With interoperability, we'll look at how Spinnaker integrates harmoniously with tools like Backstage, bridging toolchain gaps and promoting adaptability.
+So we'll look at how Spinnaker integrates harmoniously with tools like Backstage, bridging toolchain gaps and promoting adaptability.

 Together, they both play pivotal roles in optimizing DX and improving overall productivity in the software development lifecycle.
 {{% /note %}}